SearchAProperty/WS/README.md

 # WS
-Search a property or sell your own!
+Search a property or sell your own property!